A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Ending the ogrekin menace (XP 80 and hero point)

-  - award story xp of 80 for succesfuly ending the ogrekin threat (either killing mammy graul, over half the total ogrekin, or similarly disrupting the threat)
+  - Award story xp of 80 for succesfuly ending the ogrekin threat (either killing mammy graul, over half the total ogrekin, or similarly disrupting the threat)

 ### Exposing the traitor (XP 30)

-  - if the PCs expose the traitor in any part of this book then award 30xp
+  - If the PCs expose the traitor in any part of this book then award 30xp
-  - if you think any of your players may have foreknowledge consider switching who the traitor is
+  - If you think any of your players may have foreknowledge consider switching who the traitor is

 ## Part 2: Retaking Rannick (XP 970, Party Level 8-9)